Video Soundtrack Generation by Aligning Emotions and Temporal Boundaries: Methodology

 We train our music generator on the Lakh Pianoroll Dataset (LPD)~\cite{lpd}, which contains 174,154 pianorolls derived from the Lakh MIDI Dataset~\cite{lmd}.
 We tokenize the pianorolls using an event-based symbolic music representation~\cite{event_encoding}.
 Specifically, an \texttt{ON} (note on) token marks the start of a note, and an \texttt{OFF} (note off) token marks its end.
 These tokens also encode pitch and instrument information.
 For example, a piano note with a MIDI pitch of 60 (C4) is denoted as \texttt{PIANO\_ON\_60}.
 Since a larger number of instruments increases vocabulary size, we use the Lakh Pianoroll Dataset-5 variant, where all instrument tracks are merged into five predefined categories: bass, drums, guitar, piano, and strings \cite{lpd}.
 However, our method is adaptable to datasets with different instrument groupings.

 \texttt{TIMESHIFT} tokens are used to move along the time axis, representing both note durations and the silences between them.
 Each token specifies a time increment in milliseconds.
 For example, an 800\,ms shift is encoded as \texttt{TIMESHIFT\_800}.
 We use a temporal resolution of 8\,ms with a maximum shift of 1000\,ms. Longer durations are represented using multiple consecutive \texttt{TIMESHIFT} tokens.
 We also use the \texttt{START} tokens to mark the beginning of the songs, the \texttt{BAR} tokens to indicate the musical bars, and the \texttt{PAD} tokens to standardize input sequence lengths in minibatches.
 We introduce the \texttt{CHORD} token to mark long-duration chords as temporal boundaries, as they often serve as anchor points in musical compositions~\cite{chords}.
-However, this is a design choice, and our method can accommodate any selection of temporal boundaries.
+However, this is a design choice, and our method can accommodate any selection of temporal boundaries such as those separating melodic phrases or song sections.

-To fully exploit available training data, we implement several strategies.
+To fully exploit the available training data, we implement several strategies.
 Since we aim to generate multi-instrument compositions, we prioritize pieces with three or more instruments.
 However, one third of the Lakh MIDI dataset contains songs with only one or two instruments, with classical piano pieces dominating the single-instrument subset~\cite{lmd}.
 As these samples still contain valuable information on musical structure, we avoid filtering them out.
 Instead, we prepend special tokens: \texttt{FEWER\_INSTRUMENTS} for songs with two or fewer instruments and \texttt{MORE\_INSTRUMENTS} for those with three or more.
 These tokens allow users to specify instrumentation preferences at inference time while leveraging the entire dataset during training.
 Additionally, to utilize MIDI samples without valence-arousal labels, we allow the model to accept NaN (Not A Number) values for valence or arousal, enabling both conditional and unconditional generation.
 If valence or arousal is unspecified, we assign it a NaN value and use a learned vector in place of its projection vector.